bunny676/Tummala-CSE-19-2023/Weekly Reports/Week1Report.md

 Main (and really only) plan is to continue to work on the REINFORCE algorithm implementation.
 - start setting up the deep learning pipeline, and
 - start working with the Nano and cameras.

-# Article Summaries

-None this week.
-So I should just remove this section.